 Meeting a sign-up bonus spend requirement

-Just like with earning credit card rewards, charging your mortgage payment to your credit card for a sign up bonus only works if you can pay off your credit card bill in full each month.
-Otherwise, high-interest charges will quickly overtake the value of your rewards and potentially lead to mounting credit card debt.
+Similar to earning credit card rewards, charging your mortgage payment to your credit card for a sign-up bonus only works if you can pay off your credit card bill in full each month.
+Otherwise, high interest charges will quickly overtake the value of your rewards and potentially lead to mounting credit card debt.

 Avoiding a late payment or delaying foreclosure